How to Stain Concrete Floors and Patios

 Choose a Concrete Stain

 Both concrete stain and concrete paint can be used to refresh concrete.
-However, stain is often the best choice because it actually soaks into the concrete, whereas paint provides a tough upper coat that wears off faster.
+However, stain is often the best choice because it actually soaks into the concrete.
+This is different than paint, which provides a tough upper coat that wears off faster.
 Keep in mind that with stain, the outcome is permanent.
 You must work carefully for successful results.
-The amount of stain depends mostly on the size of the area to be cover.
-Overall, plan on the project taking several days because of drying time.
+The amount of stain depends mostly on the size of the area to be covered.
+Overall, plan on the project taking several days due to drying time.

 Knowing how to stain a concrete floor begins by choosing a concrete stain that fits your needs.
-There are two types of concrete stain to choose from: acid-based and water-based.
+There are two types of concrete stain to choose from, water-based and acid-based.
+Your choice will depend on such factors as the desired look, location and budget.

-In some cases, homeowners who want to know how to color concrete use concrete paint as an alternative to permanent stain.
+In some cases, homeowners who want to know how to color concrete use concrete paint, rather than permanent stain.
 For garages, driveways and porches, choose high-performance options that will withstand hot tires, automotive oil and UV rays.
-Finally, test the stain on a small piece of concrete to make sure the color and coverage is what you have in mind.
+Finally, test the stain on a small piece of concrete to check on the color and coverage.

 Prepare the Concrete Surface